 Attention to detail is vital when it comes to verbatim insurance transcription.
 Those converting audio files to text have to have a keen ear for virtually every small sound that comes through a file.
 In some cases, this even means listening several times to ensure the final document is as complete as possible.

 It takes years of experience to become a successful verbatim transcriptionist.
 Voice recognition technology is improving every day, but the technology is still not at the point where it can completely replace a trained human ear so editors or scopists are still necessary.

 Most quality transcription providers have rigorous standards and accountability procedures that they use to ensure nothing is missed.
 Transcribers and editors also have to be familiar with certain industry terms and jargon for what industry they are transcribing for and continuously looking to increase their knowledge about a particular subject.

 While Allegis focuses on transcribing recorded statements from the insurance industry, transcription of text in a verbatim fashion is actually utilized by a wide range of niches.
 Usually, these are areas where having clear facts presented in a complete, unedited fashion is essential.
 Medical teams, legal firms, and other similar companies all utilize this transcription type.

 At Allegis Transcription, we understand how important quality verbatim transcription is to our clients.
-With nearly two decades of experience with insurance transcription, we understand the unique needs of the industry and how a recorded statement is converted to text.
+With nearly three decades of experience with insurance transcription, we understand the unique needs of the industry and how a recorded statement is converted to text.
 In addition, we score our transcribers to ensure they maintain, at minimum, a 98% accuracy rate, allowing us to provide our customers with the best service possible.